Commit to Praying for Your Spouse

 How do we persist in praying for our spouse when we are tempted to doubt or we don’t see any change?
 Jesus never demanded we have perfect faith.
 We are allowed to bring our doubts to him.

 The simple answer is, we chose to keep praying.
 Praying for our spouse is a daily choice.
 It is not contingent on our feelings about our spouse, his or her actions, or whether or not we have seen the change we want to see.
-We have a choice to thank God for our spouse and pray for them in a way no one else will because we are the closest people to them.
+We have a choice to thank God for our spouses and pray for them in a way no one else will because we are the closest people to them.
 It is a privilege to be able to touch the heart of God on behalf of our spouse.
 For this reason, let’s commit to praying for our spouse consistently.

 Kia Stephens is a wife and homeschooling mama of two who is passionate about helping women know God as Father.
 For this reason, she created The Father Swap Blog to be a source of encouragement, healing, and practical wisdom for women dealing with the effects of a physically or emotionally absent father.
 Each week through practical and biblically sound teaching she encourages women to exchange father wounds for the love of God the Father.
 For more encouragement download Kia's free audio message, “Knowing God as Father.”
 Additionally, you can connect with Kia on Facebook, Instagram, Twitter, YouTube, and Pinterest.